neu-se/CS4910-7580-Spring-2023/assessments/paper-proposal.md

 4. Identify the five additional articles that you will include in your reflection paper.
 Provide a citation (title, authors, and venue) and a link to the article

 A good-faith, on-time proposal that meets the specifications above is necessary to receive a "check" on the paper overall.

+**This is an individual assignment**.
+The goal of this assignment is to provide your *personal* reflection to the topic of your choice.
+Papers that are substantially similar to each other (or to third-party content) will receive a score of 0, with no opportunity for a revision.
+If you have any questions or concerns of what constitutes plagiarism, please reach out to the instructor immediately.